navistar792/machine-learning-challenge/INSTRUCTIONS.md

 * Preprocess the dataset prior to fitting the model.
 * Perform feature selection and remove unnecessary features.
+* Separate the data into training and testing data.
 * Use `MinMaxScaler` to scale the numerical data.
+* Trained and tested each model
-* Separate the data into training and testing data.
+* Obtained training and testing scores

 ### Tune Model Parameters

-* Use `GridSearch` to tune model parameters.
+* Used `GridSearch` to tune model parameters.
 * Tune and compare at least two different classifiers.
+For the SVM model I used `C` and `gamma` and for Random Forest Models I used `max_depth` and ``

 ### Reporting